kyle-barth/resippy/src/recipes/fried-chicken.md

 ---
-title: Bay Seasoning Buttermilk Fried Chicken
+title: Buttermilk Bay Fried Chicken
 summary: Crispy on the outside.
 Juicy on the inside.
 src: '/assets/fried-chicken.jpeg'
 category: 'Food'